mattslay/DynamicForms/README.md

 # DynamicForms
-Dynamically generate view/edit forms from objects and cursors via a "markup syntax” in your code.
+Dynamically generate UI forms from objects or cursors via a "markup syntax” in your code.

-(More documentation will be added here soon as the project is migrated from CodePlex VFPX to GitHub.
+(Note: Documentation pages are in the process of being migrated from the original VFPx/CodePlex site to this GitHub repo.)

 ![Dynamic Forms Logo](Documentation/Images/Dynamic%20Forms%20Logo.jpg "Dynamic Forms Logo")